deconf/Analytics-Insights/readme.txt

 - Bug Fix: additional checks before making a View list request
 - Bug Fix: avoid deleting errors while clearing the cache
 - Bug Fix: PHP notices fix for some requests
 - Bug Fix: PHP notices fix when calling ob_clean on an empty buffer
+- Bug Fix: frontend stats not responsive
 - Enhancement: handle some additional API errors
 - Enhancement: set totals to zero when anonymize stats is enabled
 - Enhancement: auto-cleanup removed; all transients have static identifiers now
+- Enhancement: dump error details to JavaScript Console and throw an alert on invalid responses

 = 4.4.3 =
 - Enhancement: further optimization on queries